k-leonard/k-leonard.github.io/watchlist/plan.md

 # checklist of things to do for this project

-- [x] make it so shows that are "non-anime" do not have a fetch anime info button
 - [ ] make it so shows that are "non-anime" do gave their own button/API to auto fill information
 - [ ] change home page to show recently added shows, recently watched, and a random selection (like a recommendation list but without the complex system behind it)